Chart Color Schemes

 Gladstone Hinterland has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on AreaSearch's analysis, Gladstone Hinterland's population was around 12,228 as of November 2025.
-This reflected an increase of 699 people (6.1%) since the 2021 Census, which reported a population of 11,529 people.
-The change was inferred from the estimated resident population of 12,158 from the ABS as of June 2024 and an additional 80 validated new addresses since the Census date.
-This level of population equated to a density ratio of 1.9 persons per square kilometer.
-Gladstone Hinterland's 6.1% growth since census positioned it within 0.5 percentage points of the SA4 region (6.6%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by natural growth, contributing approximately 58.7% of overall population gains during recent periods.
+Gladstone Hinterland's population is around 12,228 as of November 2025.
+This reflects a growth of 699 people since the 2021 Census, which reported a population of 11,529 people.
+The increase is inferred from the estimated resident population of 12,158 in June 2024 and an additional 80 validated new addresses since the Census date.
+This results in a population density ratio of 1.9 persons per square kilometer.
+Gladstone Hinterland's growth rate of 6.1% since the census is within 0.5 percentage points of the SA4 region's growth rate of 6.6%.
+Natural growth contributed approximately 58.7% to overall population gains recently, with all drivers being positive factors.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, were adopted.
-These state projections did not provide age category splits; hence where utilised, AreaSearch applied proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Moving forward with demographic trends, an above median population growth of locations outside of capital cities was projected.
-The area was expected to grow by 2,756 persons to 2041 based on the latest population numbers, recording a gain of 22.0% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted, with proportional growth weightings applied for age cohorts.
+Demographic trends project an above median population growth outside capital cities, with Gladstone Hinterland expected to grow by 2,756 persons to 2041, reflecting a total gain of 22.0% over the 17 years.

 Frequently Asked Questions - Population